redhat-developer/app-services-operator/source/rhoas/README.md

 # RHOAS Service-Binding Operator

-This operator creates and manages custom resources used by the RHOAS Managed Kafka Service.
+This operator creates and manages custom resources used by the RHOAS Kafka Service.

 # Prerequesites
  * Java 11+
  * Maven
  * A service-api token from cloud.redhat.com (Talk to Pete)
- * Access to a managed-services instance.
+ * Access to a RHOAS services .

 # Building and Running